-A move across state lines means making adjustments in a number of ways.
+A move across state lines means making adjustments in several ways.
 Depending on your city of origin, getting used to prices and compensation in your new hometown can take some time.
 Knowing what to expect before you move makes the transition a bit easier.
-If you’re planning to relocate to the Holy City, the following information about the Charleston, SC cost of living will help you plan accordingly.
+If you’re planning to relocate to the Holy City, the following information about the Charleston, SC, cost of living will help you plan accordingly.

 Charleston, SC, Cost of Living: Overview

-The most important thing to know about the Charleston, SC, cost of living is that it is fairly common for the U.S. In a cost of living index released by the Council for Community and Economic Research in 2017, Charleston was listed at 104.0, or 4% higher than the national average.
-(The national average is represented by the number 100.)
+The most important thing to know about the cost of living in Charleston is that it is relatively average for the United States.
+According to the Council for Community and Economic Research, Charleston had a 111.5 index or 11% higher than the national average in 2020.

 Other Financial Benefits of Moving to the Charleston Area

 Charleston’s cost of living is close to average, which means a move here helps you avoid the inflation of other major cities.
 There are also other financial benefits to relocating to the Holy City.